d-kozak/enticing/documentation/indexing.md

  We could move the query functionality from the webserver to the master index service.
  The webserver's responsibility would be only to serve and handle the frontend, while the searching functionality would belong to the master index service.
-I believe that this would probably also allow for better scaling support in the future, because it will be easier to deploy multiple master services, one main and other with readonly views of the indexed corpuses.
+I believe that this would probably also allow for better scaling support in the future, because it will be easier to deploy multiple master index services.

  However, one must consider security when building such system and it can actually be quite hard to make such infrastructure that allows automatic registration of components secure.
 One must be able to verify that the component that wants to be registered is really our index server etc...
  And all of this would make the infrastructure significantly more complex.
- Therefore it might be better to keep this as a possible extension.
+ Therefore I suggest to keep this as a possible extension.

- Also it is worth mentioning that there already are libraries out there, like projects in Spring Cloud or Spring Boot Admin that handle the monitoring quite well, so maybe adding one of these might be 'just good enough' solution for the monitoring problem to start with.
+ Also it is worth mentioning that there already are libraries out there, like projects in Spring Cloud or Spring Boot Admin that handle the monitoring of Spring Boot apps quite well, so maybe adding one of these might be 'just good enough' solution for the monitoring problem for now.
  And the registration and classification of index services based on the index they are querying can be added to the webserver.

- ## Note on security
- Even if the Master-slave architecture is not going to be used, some kind of security has to be employed anyways.
- For example the /config endpoint of slave index service should be accessible only to it's master component, regardless whether it is gonna be a specialized component or the webserver itself.
- Currently I can't think of anything better than public/private key cryptography.